-Reports can also be made directly to the Title IX Coordinator or one of the officials listed below who have authority to institute corrective measures.
+Reports can also be made directly to the Title IX Coordinator or one of the Deputy Title IX Coordinators.
 Reports can be made in-person, via email, by phone, or via DBU's Title IX website form (in which reports may also be made anonymously).
-Contact information for the Title IX Coordinator and Deputy Title IX Coordinators is found in Section 4(a).
+Contact information for the Title IX Coordinator and Deputy Title IX Coordinators is found in Section 5(a).

-A complaint is only a Title IX case when DBU has actual knowledge of the complaint.
-DBU has actual knowledge when a complaint is made to the Title IX coordinator or an official who is able to institute corrective measures.
-While most employees have mandatory reporting obligations as outlined in 5(c) above, the following positions are able to institute corrective measures on behalf of the recipient:
+A complaint is only a Title IX Case when DBU has actual knowledge of the complaint.
+DBU has actual knowledge when a complaint is made to the Title IX Coordinator.